 Contact Akrami and AssociatesThe rules set by the Canadian government are very strict when it comes to assessing a foreign national’s inadmissibility.
 Having to prepare all the required documents can be very confusing and exhausting.
 If you want to apply for a Temporary Resident Permit or Criminal Rehabilitation, it is essential to note that these applications are difficult to pursue on your own.
 Therefore, it is highly recommended that you seek out professional and experienced help prior to submitting the application.
 Akrami & Associates work and have experience with many different immigration matters.
 We have helped many of our clients create strong Temporary Resident Permit and Criminal Rehabilitation applications.
 Please feel free to contact Akrami & Associates at 416-477-2545 for more information, or if you would like to book a consultation with an immigration professional for more advice.
 With Akrami & Associates, there is always a way!

-Tags: 2 ways of obtaining a Temporary Resident Permit:, a criminal rehabilitation application canada, Am I Deemed Rehabilitated or do I have to apply for Criminal Rehabilitation, Am I eligible to apply for the Criminal Rehabilitation, application for criminal rehabilitation canada, Apply for a Temporary Resident Permit, Applying for a Temporary Resident Permit at a Port of Entry, Criminal Rehabilitation, Criminal Rehabilitation vs TRP, Temporary Resident Permit
+Tags: 2 ways of obtaining a Temporary Resident Permit:, a criminal rehabilitation application canada, Advice for Temporary Resident Permit, Am I eligible to apply for the Criminal Rehabilitation, Application for Temporary Resident Permit, Are you eligible to apply for Temporary Resident Permit, Comparing Temporary Resident Permit and Criminal Rehabilitation, criminal inadmissibility, Criminal Rehabilitation, Temporary Resident Permit

 Trackback from your site.